Global Master of Arts in

 • Permaculture Paradise Institute, Mchinji

-• One-week rural homestay, Ntcheu District
+• Rural homestay, Ntcheu District

 Click here for a description of the SIT center in Malawi.